craigfrancis/framework/framework/0.1/doc/helpers/timestamp.md

 	echo $timestamp->format('l jS F Y, g:i:sa');

-The timestamp helper will parse the UTC value (due to the 'db' timezone), and the formatted output will then use "output.timezone".
+The timestamp helper will parse the UTC value (note the 'db' timezone), and the formatted output will then use "output.timezone".

 ---